 Is your household drowning in leftover Halloween candy?

-Oh my goodness – Mine is.
+Oh my goodness – Mine is full of leftover Halloween candy.
 The candy is coming in from everywhere already.

 School, Trunk or Treats, Sunday School, Grandma…I think the last one is probably the worst since she brings in the BIG BAG.
 Ugh.

 Don’t get me wrong…I love leftover Halloween candy as much as you do.
 BUT.
 If you’re like me, you’re probably addicted to chocolate and caramel and all the good things.
 I have no self control, especially when the weather starts getting cooler.
 All I want to do is eat junk.